patrickstowell/PHY303-Lectures/_sources/phy303-unit4-parity-moments.md

 However, we can simplify things hugely because the $j$ values are half-integer and in any filled shell, all the nucleons there will pair up as positive-negative pairs and so contribute nothing to the overall total.
 So, we really only need to worry about the nucleons in the outer shell.
 If this shell is full, then again the total contribution will be zero, and we have $I=0$.
 In fact, in general, if we have even N and even Z, then $I=0$ as all nucleons will form spin up-down combinations.

 The more interesting case is when we have one unpaired nucleon in the outer shell.
-Consider the case of a nucleus with the proton energy levels filled up exactly, but where the neutrons in the outer Shell have just one neutron. **The nuclear spin takes on the $j$ value assigned to that nucleon**.
+Consider the case of a nucleus with the proton energy levels filled up exactly, but where the neutrons in the outer shell have just one neutron. **The nuclear spin takes on the $j$ value assigned to that nucleon**.

 That is, if we fill up the levels with nucleons but have a leftover nucleon, alone in an unfilled shell, the level spin assignment appropriate to that nucleon will be the same as the Nuclear Spin itself.